 2. Skipping bank reconciliations

 Think of bank reconciliation as a regular health check for your business’s finances.
+It may seem like a tedious task, but if skipped, it can lead to inaccurate financial reports and cash flow problems, which, according to our research, 56% of small business owners experienced within their first three years.
 It’s the process of comparing your internal financial records with your bank statements to ensure everything matches up.
 Without regular reconciliation, it’s easy to miss a duplicated entry, a missing payment, or even fraudulent activity.
-It may seem like a tedious task but, if skipped, it can lead to inaccurate financial reports and cash flow problems.

 The fix: Modern accounting software makes reconciliation almost effortless.
 Tools like Xero allow you to connect your business checking and credit card accounts directly to your books.
 For example, when you use Xero with Bluevine, your transactions automatically flow into Xero, making reconciliation a breeze and giving you a real-time view of your cash flow.
 This automation can cut down time spent on manual work and helps you catch errors early.